Dionysos599/Loan-Disbursement-System/README.md

 # 🏦 Loan Disbursement System

 A comprehensive loan forecast and portfolio management system designed for American Plus Bank.
-This system provides advanced loan disbursement predictions using an S-curve algorithm, real-time portfolio visualization, and comprehensive data analytics.
+This system provides loan disbursement predictions using a sigmoid model, real-time visualization, and comprehensive data analytics.

 ## 📋 Table of Contents